 The origins of Z1002 come from the machinery safety world, where risk assessment is well developed, but the methods presented were broadened to allow their use in many other areas.
 Were they broadened enough?
 Could they be improved?
 These are important questions!

 The Significance of Z1002 in the Z1000 family has given it additional influence in other CSA OHS standards, including CSA Z432 Safeguarding of Machinery, CSA W117.2 Safety in Welding, Cutting, and Allied Processes, and even in CSA Z614 — Children’s Playspaces and Equipment!
 This kind of influence puts even greater pressure on the standard, and the Technical Committee, to provide the kind of solid, reliable guidance needed.

 The Second Edition

-In order for the Technical Committee to move on to revising the standard and producing a Second Edition, we need input from the user community.
-We have heard a bit from some users, but we really want to hear from YOU.
-CSA has created a very brief survey that you can take to let the TC know how you are using the standard, if it’s doing the job for you, and what you think needs trashing, polishing, or tweaking.
-We REALLY want to hear from you, so please, take a few minutes and answer the survey!
-You’ll feel all warm and fuzzy because you did, and we’ll get some good ideas about what to do with the future edition of Z1002!
+For the Technical Committee to move on to revising the standard and producing a Second Edition, we need input from the user community.
+We have heard a bit from some users, but we want to hear from YOU.
+CSA has created a very brief survey that you can take to let the TC know how you are using the standard if it’s doing the job for you, and what you think needs trashing, polishing, or tweaking.
+We want to hear from you, so please, take a few minutes and answer the survey!
+You’ll feel warm and fuzzy because you did, and we’ll get some good ideas about what to do with the future edition of Z1002!
 Sound like a good deal?
 I thought so!

 Got questions about this?
-You can always contact me: email@example.com.
+You can always contact me at [email protected].